 For families, it’s worth it to book a private guide.
 The cost is reasonable, and it will more than pay for itself in personal attention and detailed information that brings the past to life.
 And while you savor a last look at the ruins, toddlers and preschoolers will have plenty of room to run and work out the wiggles before the ride back to the resort.

 We can help!
 Our Family Vacation Consultants can reach out to the property directly for Best Available Rates and availability.
-If you’d like comprehensive help planning a full beach vacation on the Riviera Maya or anywhere in the world, request assistance on My Trip Planner.
+If you’d like comprehensive help planning a full beach vacation on the Riviera Maya or anywhere in the world, request assistance on our Connect with a Travel Advisor page.

 Editorial Note: Ciao Bambino was part of a media trip to experience the Grand Palladium Riviera Maya.
 As always, our opinions are our own.
 Photos by Lisa Frederick unless otherwise noted.